CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

       - The amount of output to apply per change in error over time.

    - :math:`k_{S} = \mathrm{motor\_output}`
-      - A static amount of output to apply typically used to overcome friction.
+      - A static or constant amount of output to apply typically used to overcome friction.

    - :math:`k_{G} = \frac{\mathrm{motor\_output}}{\cos(\mathrm{angle})}` if mechanism is arm; :math:`k_{G} = \mathrm{motor\_output}` if mechanism is an elevator
       - The amount of output to apply to counteract the force of gravity.

    - :math:`k_{V} = \frac{\mathrm{motor\_output}}{\mathrm{vel}}`
       - The amount of output to apply per target velocity.
-In Voltage modes this is a feed forward to counteract the back-emf of the motor, in Current modes this is a feed forward to counteract the force of drag on the system.
+In Voltage control modes this is a feed forward to counteract the back-emf of the motor.
+In Current control modes this is a feed forward to counteract the force of drag on the system.

    - :math:`k_{A} = \frac{\mathrm{motor\_output}}{\mathrm{acc}}`
       - The amount of output to apply per target acceleration.
 This is used to account for the inertia of a system.